vivhubb/body-mind-soul/README.md

 ![thank you snip](/assets/readme.images/thankyou.png)

 ---
 ### AT HOME PAGE

 * EXERCISE AT HOME PAGE
-    * opens with a hero image and a quote abouth the relation between exercise and health
+    * opens with a hero image and a quote about the relation between exercise and health

 ![at home page cover snip](/assets/readme.images/athome-cover.png)